Atharva-Chaudhari-11/Daily-Blogs/README.md

-# Mega Blog
+# Daily Blog

-Welcome to the GitHub repository for the Mega Blog App!
+Welcome to the GitHub repository for the Daily Blog App!
 This repository contains the source code for a powerful blogging platform equipped with essential features like user authentication, post management, and content creation.
 It utilizes Appwrite as the backend service for managing the database and storage operations.

 ## Introduction

-Mega Blog is a full-fledged blog application built with React.js that offers the following features:
+Daily Blog is a full-fledged blog application built with React.js that offers the following features:

-- **User Management:**
+### User Management
 - Users can register for new accounts using a signup form with validation (powered by React Hook Form).
 - Existing users can log in securely using Appwrite for authentication.
 - Users can log out seamlessly, clearing authentication tokens.

-- **Post Creation:**
+### Post Creation
 - Authorized users can create new blog posts, crafting content with ease using a rich text editor (like TinyMCE).
 - Post data is stored securely in Appwrite's database.

-- **Post Listing:**
+### Post Listing
 - A clear and organized list displays all published blog posts.
 - Each post showcases the title, author, and a snippet of the content.
 - Consider implementing pagination or sorting for extensive post management (optional).

-- **Update Post:**
+### Update Post
-  - Users can update their existing post if the same user that is Logged in and have their own post.
+- Users can update their existing posts if they are logged in and own the post.
-  - User can also delete their own post.
+- Users can also delete their own posts.

-- **Route Management:**
+### Route Management
-  - The application leverages react-router-dom for efficient routing between different sections.
+- The application leverages `react-router-dom` for efficient routing between different sections.
 - Specific routes handle authentication (login, logout), post creation, and post listing.

 ## Tech Stack